 To get you a lower rate, mortgage brokers can use their commission to buy down your mortgage rate.
 The use of commissions is why you may receive different rates from the same lender depending on your mortgage broker.

-Nesto does not pay their mortgage brokers on commission.
-Instead, Nesto pays its brokers on a salary.
+Nesto does not pay their mortgage brokers a commission.
+Instead, Nesto pays its employees a salary.

 So there is never a conflict between a broker’s income and finding the lowest rate for a Nesto customer.
-Nesto’s system ensures that its customers always get the lowest rate, and not the rate a mortgage broker gives you.
+The Nesto mortgage system ensures that its customers always get the lowest rate and not the rate a mortgage broker gives you.

 Applying for a Nesto mortgage

-Applying for a mortgage with Nesto is easy, thanks to its totally virtual platform.
+Applying for a Nesto mortgage is easy, thanks to its totally virtual platform.
 First, you will want to get a quote by going to their website.

-After filling out a quick survey to help Nesto understand your mortgage needs.
-Those needs are
+Then, fill out a quick survey to help Nesto understand your mortgage needs.
+Those needs are:

 They will email you a quote with three options.
 See below for examples of questions included in the survey.